HIVE Blockchain takes stock of the offer on the market - ExBulletin

-The News MarketWatch service was not involved in the creation of this content.
+This press release constitutes a “designated press release” for the purposes of the Company’s prospectus supplement dated February 2, 2021 to its short form base shelf prospectus dated January 27, 2021

-Vancouver, British Columbia, 08 Oct 2021 (Newsfile Corp via COMTEX) – Vancouver, British Columbia – (Newsfile Corp. – 8 October 2021) – HIVE Blockchain Technologies Ltd. (TSXV: HIVE) (NASDAQ: HIVE) (FSE: HBF) (the “Company” or “HIVE”) provides an update on its market offering and grant of stock and option units restricted to an officer of the Company.
+Vancouver, British Columbia – (Newsfile Corp. – October 8, 2021) – HIVE Blockchain Technologies Ltd. (TSXV: HIVE) (NASDAQ: HIVE) (FSE: HBF) (the “Company” or “HIVE”) provides an update on its market offering and grant of stock and option units restricted to an officer of the Company.

 Market offer